Cyroxin/IosNativeApps/README.md

 # XCode Examples [![logo](applet.png)]()
 Repository of example applications for IOS!
-Made in Xcode 11.4.1 using Swift.
+Made in Xcode 11.4.1 using Swift 5.

 ## Applications